 The essentials in this stage include;

-- Body relax and mind clam - 24 Step Taijiquan is an exercise of both mind and body, it seeks stillness within motion.
-Practitioners regulate their mind, relieve their tensions and clear their thought in the exercise.
+- Body relax and mind calm - 24 Step Taijiquan is an exercise of both mind and body, it seeks stillness within motion.
+Practitioners regulate their minds, relieve their tensions and clear their thought in the exercise.

 But very often beginners believe that practise well means practise hard and excessive force is need, They end up tense and breathless.
 In order to bring the body and mind into the right state for practice, it is important to keep the body relaxed and the mind focused.